Cevelop/cevelop/README.md

 1. On the *Review Licenses* screen, select *I accept the terms of the license agreements* and click finish

 > removed kotlin and installed Kotlin plugin via market place, TPD gave error message about wrong dependency, used XText 2020...
+> set up Kotlin compiler for JVM Target 11 and Language version 1.5, also JDK Home to the corresponding Zulu-11 JDK

 During the installation process, you might be prompted as to if you would like to accept the installation of unsigned content.
 This is expected and you will need to accept it in order for the installation to finish.